-Shared with the 4th, 11th and 12th arrondissements, the Place de la Bastille is one of Paris’ most famous squares owing its name to the historic fortress that once stood there.
-The vast square (215m by 150m) was the scene of many revolutions which had significant consequences to the history of France: 1789, 1830 and 1848.
-The Place de la Bastille is still today the French capital’s most important rallying point for demonstrations, marches and public celebrations.
+Shared with the 4th, 11th and 12th arrondissements, the Place de la Bastille is one of Paris’ most famous squares, owing its name to the infamous fortress that once stood there.
+The vast square (215m by 150m) was the scene of many revolutions which had significant consequences on the history of France: 1789, 1830 and 1848.
+The Place de la Bastille remains the French capital’s most crucial rallying point for demonstrations, marches and public celebrations.

-The square was built on the site of the Bastille fortress and the fortifications of Charles V (as shown on the map above).
+The square was built on the Bastille fortress’s site and Charles V’s fortifications (as shown on the map above).
 It marked the limit between Paris and the ‘faubourgs’.

-It was on the 14th July 1790 that the first popular dancing ball was organised by entrepreneur Palloy at the occasion of the Fête de la Fédération.
-Amidst the ruins of the former prison he planted a tent with the sign: ‘Ici on danse’ (here people dance).
+On the 14th of July 1790, entrepreneur Palloy organised the first popular dancing ball on the occasion of the Fête de la Fédération.
+Amidst the ruins of the former prison, he planted a tent with the sign: ‘Ici on danse’ (here, people dance).
 This tradition has survived to the present day.

-From the 9th to the 14th June 1794 the square welcomed the infamous guillotine.
+The square welcomed the infamous guillotine from the 9th to the 14th of June 1794.
 75 people were beheaded on the Place de la Bastille before the guillotine was moved to the current Place de la Nation.

-The square has changed appearance since with the demolition of the Bastille prison (1789-1790), the construction of the July Column (1840), the great urban renovation of Baron Haussmann (mid 19th century), the demolition of the railway station (1984) and the inauguration of the modern Opéra-Bastille (1989).
+The square has changed appearance since the demolition of the Bastille prison (1789-1790), the construction of the July Column (1840), the great urban renovation of Baron Haussmann (mid-19th century), the demolition of the railway station (1984) and the inauguration of the modern Opéra-Bastille (1989).

-The Bastille was a fortification positioned on the medieval wall of Paris that was built under the reign of Charles V between 1370 and 1383.
-The fortress was transformed into a prison by Cardinal Richelieu and kept political prisoners such as Voltaire and the Man in the Iron Mask.
+The Bastille was a fortification on the medieval wall of Paris built under the reign of Charles V between 1370 and 1383.
+Cardinal Richelieu transformed The fortress into a prison and kept political prisoners such as Voltaire and the Man in the Iron Mask.

-The Bastille was stormed by a revolutionary mob from the Faubourg Saint-Antoine on the morning of the 14th July 1789.
+The fortress was stormed by a revolutionary mob from the Faubourg Saint-Antoine on the morning of the 14th of July 1789.
 By late afternoon its seven prisoners were freed.
-This first act of the French Revolution quickly became a major date in French history.
+This first act of the French Revolution quickly became an important date in French history.

-The fortified prison was dismantled between the 14th July 1789 and the 14th July 1790 and its stones partly used to build the Pont de la Concorde.
-83 of its stones were carved into small Bastille replicas before being sent to the provinces.
+The fortified prison was dismantled between the 14th of July 1789 and the 14th of July 1790, and its stones were partly used to build the Pont de la Concorde.
+83 of its stones were carved into miniature Bastille replicas before being sent to the provinces.

-Today the ground plan of the Bastille’s towers and fortification can be seen on the pavement on the western side of the square (from numbers 5 to 49 boulevard Henri IV).
+Today, the ground plan of the Bastille’s towers and fortification can be seen on the pavement on the square’s western side (from numbers 5 to 49 Boulevard Henri IV).